According to the EPA:

 - Occupant controls/ease of use– At least one thermostat for each separate heating and cooling system.
 Programmable thermostat required where the primary heating system is a forced-air furnace.

 Hire the right mechanical engineering consultant in your area.
-This can make the difference in both energy efficiency and health and safety of a building.
+This can make a difference in both energy efficiency and the health and safety of a building.